citadelict/devops-project/MERN/MERN.md

    3. Click on “Add New Database User”.
    4. Enter a username and password.
 Ensure the “Read and Write to any database” option is selected.
    5. Click "Add User".
+   6. Then go back to cluster page, click in connect, select drivers and choose Mongoose , copy your conection url

+output  :